-Step Action Description Step 1 Enable legacy debug logs.
-Enable appropriate legacy debug logs on the servers, by entering the following: UNIX/Linux:/usr/openv/netbackup/logs/mklogdir Windows: install_path\NetBackup\logs\mklogdir.bat See the NetBackup Logging Reference Guide.
+Step Action Description Step 1 Enable legacy Enable appropriate legacy debug logs on the servers, by entering the following: debug logs. debug logs.
+UNIX/Linux: /usr/openv/netbackup/logs/mklogdir Windows: install_path\NetBackup\logs\mklogdir.bat See the NetBackup Logging Reference Guide.
 If you are uncertain which logs apply, enable them all until you solve the problem.
 Delete the legacy debug log directories when you have resolved the problem.